April 15, 2022SAFETY AND INSPECTIONS

 1. Use Digital Templates

 The days of writing SOPs by hand are over.
 A variety of web and mobile applications now exist for creating, customizing, and assigning digital SOPs.
 We provide a mobile computerized maintenance management system (CMMS) that restaurant managers can use to oversee food safety programs.
-MaintainX makes it easy to customize SOP checklists, collect data, and identify workflow problem areas.
+MaintainX makes it easy to customize food-compliance SOP checklists, collect data, and identify workflow problem areas.

 2. Define Core Processes